-A high school football coach had a heart attack during a game, but didn’t leave until it was done
+A high school football coach had a heart attack but didn’t leave the game until it was over

 That was the last complete memory Hayes had from Saturday afternoon.
-He’d later learn from others that he delivered a sentimental postgame speech to his players, spoke with a newspaper reporter and then went to a hospital in Towson, Md.
+He would later learn from others that he delivered a sentimental postgame speech to his players, spoke with a newspaper reporter and then went to a hospital in Towson, Md.

-His next vivid memory came in the operating room, when Hayes overheard a doctor wondering aloud how the coach remained conscious through the day.
+His next vivid memory came in the operating room, where Hayes overheard a doctor wondering aloud how the coach remained conscious through the day.

 “I love this game,” said Hayes’s wife, Kelly.
-“But I don’t know that I would have forgiven it … if I had lost him right there in front of his boys,” sons Josh and Nate, who are linemen on the team.
+“But I don’t know that I would have forgiven it … if I had lost him right there in front of his boys.”
+Sons Josh and Nate are linemen on the team.

-To play a single football game this season was a journey for Hayes and his staff at the Buckeystown, Md., private school.
+To play a single football game this season was a journey for Hayes and his staff at the private school just southwest of Frederick.
 The school’s conference, the Maryland Interscholastic Athletic Association, initially forbade team activities because of the coronavirus pandemic before reversing that decision in October, allowing schools to play open schedules.

 Hayes lined up seven games, including several with out-of-state teams, but Maryland travel guidelines ultimately limited the team to three games.
-Hayes said the team learned they’d play the finale against Concordia Prep, a team in a higher MIAA division, two days before the game.
+Hayes said the team learned it would play the finale against Concordia Prep, a team in a higher MIAA division, two days before the game.

-“It's a meat grinder of a lifestyle week-to-week coaching,” said Hayes, who’s also a regional director for the Fellowship of Christian Athletes.
+“It’s a meat grinder of a lifestyle week-to-week coaching,” Hayes said.
 “And this is way more unusual than in years past.”

 Near the end of the second quarter Saturday, with Saint John’s trailing by three touchdowns, Hayes began feeling heartburn and attributed the pain to indigestion.
 At halftime, the pain in his chest went from tingling to stabbing.
-He texted Kelly, asking if she had peppermints to try to curb the discomfort.
+He texted Kelly, asking whether she had peppermints to try to curb the discomfort.
 She threw some to Hayes from the bleachers.
 She thought they were for a queasy lineman.

 Hayes said he underwent bypass surgery in January 2018.
 Since then, he has kept nitroglycerin pills in his left pocket for pain relief.
 He didn’t take any Saturday.